frappe/erpnext_com/erpnext_com/www/privacy.md

 This is only applicable if you are using our services.

-We here at Frappe Technologies, value your privacy and take serious measures in protecting your personal information and have hence updated our privacy policy to make it GDPR compaliant.
+We here at Frappe Technologies, value your privacy and take serious measures in protecting your personal information and have hence updated our privacy policy to make it GDPR compliant.

 ### [What information about me is stored](#what-information-about-me-is-stored)?